Crop milk: Other birds

 Crop milk evolved independently in flamingos and the male emperor penguin.
 In flamingos, crop milk produced in the first weeks is a bright red, relatively thin liquid.
-Though it resembles blood in color, it contains no red blood cells; the red color is from the presence of canthaxanthin.
-After the first few weeks, the color fades gradually; flamingos can produce crop milk for up to the first 6 months of their young's life.
+Though it resembles blood in colour, it contains no red blood cells; the red colour is from the presence of canthaxanthin.
+After the first few weeks, the colour fades gradually; flamingos can produce crop milk for up to the first 6 months of their young's life.